shroomtop/Web-Resources/README.md

 ## 💡 Why This Exists

-You waste time googling the same tools.
+Stop wasting time googling the same tools.
-This repo is a loaded offline vault — everything works from local storage.
+This repo is an offline vault—everything works locally.

 ## 🤖 Deploy as GitHub Page